 According to Daniel Liddle, a Calgary Foothills Primary Care Network mental health professional, there are many ways to cope with difficult feelings.
 He says having empathy and a sense of understanding is key.

 “Blue Monday is a day that individuals will often feel at their lowest, feel hopeless and isolated and struggle with what the future may bring,” says Liddle.
 “For me, personally, it means I need to be more attentive to family, friends and colleagues who may appear fine on the surface but may be struggling internally.

 “It’s an opportunity to be more sensitive and compassionate.”

 Alberta Primary Care Networks provide a wide variety of mental health supports for those struggling.
-Help is available from your family doctor, one-on-one appointments with mental health professionals, or in-person and virtual workshops ranging from topics like anxiety, grief, and happiness.
+Help is available from your family doctor, one-on-one appointments with mental health professionals, or in-person and virtual workshops on topics like anxiety and happiness.

 Blue Monday and beyond

 “For many, (Blue Monday) is a real thing,” Liddle adds.
 “Please treat people with kindness and concern.
 For those whom it directly impacts, please know there is help available.
 You do not have to endure this alone.”

 Liddle says it is important to reach out to a family member, friend or your family doctor about how you are feeling and be willing to discuss your emotions.

 A large support system is important but, Liddle says, one person can make a difference and be the difference.

 While the post-holiday blues and Blue Monday can impact the first few weeks of the new year, it’s also important to prioritize your mental health as the calendar continues.